 The complex contains a museum and ten historic buildings, set in areas of natural woodland and landscaped spaces.
 Among the buildings is Woodland Home, which was built in 1847 when Houston was serving as one of the first United States Senators from Texas.
 The traditional-style, double-pen "dogtrot" log cabin was home to the Houstons until 1858 and four of their eight children were born here.
 There is also the amusingly named Steamboat House, a building of unusual architectural design, which was built by Dr. Rufus Bailey.
 It was rented by the Houstons when General Sam returned to Huntsville in 1861 following his dismissal as Texas Governor.
 On July 26, 1863 he died in the house and was buried from the front parlor.

 The main museum is housed in an impressive building and has an excellently set out display, taking us from the origins of Sam Houston’s family in Scotland, all the way through his eventful life events.
-In all, we’d suggest setting aside an hour and a half to see the museum and the historic buildings.
+In all, I’d suggest setting aside an hour and a half to see the museum and the historic buildings.

 Oakwood Cemetery

-To end the story of Sam Houston, we made the short drive to the Oakwood Cemetery to see his final resting place.
+To end the story of Sam Houston, I made the short drive to the Oakwood Cemetery to see his final resting place.
 Sam Houston's grave was very simply marked until the present monument was erected in 1911.
 It was sculpted at a cost of $10,000 by Pompeo Coppini, who also sculpted the Alamo Cenotaph in San Antonio.
 The relief shows Houston on his horse riding off into battle, with the monument being unveiled on the 75th anniversary of the Battle of San Jacinto.
 The quotation from Andrew Jackson below Houston fittingly says, "The world will take care of Houston's fame."
 A further connection with Sam Houston is that the Steamboat House, where Sam Houston died, was originally located in the Adickes Addition section of the cemetery.
 Other notables buried at Oakwood Cemetery include: Joshua Houston, who was Sam Houston's slave; Henderson King Yoakum, who wrote the first comprehensive history of Texas in 1855; Pleasant Williams Kittrell, who introduced the legislation to create the University of Texas; and George FItzhugh, pioneering American sociologist and the first person to use the word "sociology" in the title of a book.

 Downtown Huntsville